Starglancer/DogeNodes/README.md

  - Summary of total active nodes
  - Breakdown of nodes by country, block height, agent version and network protocol
  - Filterable list of all nodes
- - Global map of filtered node locations
+ - Global map of filtered node locations which can be panned and zoomed
  - Ability to select detailed status of any node
  - Monitoring of selected node status including pop up alerts and email alerts if any issues arise
  - Highly configurable behaviour including start with windows, minimize to tray and minimise on close